-Yale & Towne Manufacturing Co., Stamford, Connecticut - 3 movements, Type A, B, C, D, E & G overview
+Yale & Towne Manufacturing Co., Stamford, Connecticut - 3 movements, Type A, B, C, D, E, EE & G overview

 In 1887, Yale patented a time lock design that would mark a new direction for Yale and, eventually, the entire time lock industry: its Type B and Type C time locks, which went into production in 1888.
 Based on pocket watch movements rather than on the larger clock movements of the Pin Dials, these smaller-format movements were inherently suited to be individually replaceable or "modular" movements.
 These were also the smallest format three movement time locks made to that time.
 Yale would not have a smaller three movement design for bolt dog release until the model T321 introduced about 1900 and would never surpass the compact Yale C and E designs for the automatic release function.
 No other time lock manufacturer made a smaller three movement lock.

 Modular movements were not original to Yale, having been a feature of Holbrook's Automatic time lock of 1858.
 However, Yale's reintroduction of the modular design would be enthusiastically copied by makers and lauded by users, since it significantly reduced the time and cost of maintenance and repairs.
 Maintenance or repairs of built-in movements (single plate designs of the Yale model 1 as well as the S&G models 2 through 6) required a trained technician on site, whereas a modular movement could be replaced quickly by a layman with a clean, working movement and the problematic movement sent on to a central repair facility.
 This practice reduced costs but also resulted in time locks with nonconsecutive movement numbers and greater temporal differences between their movement and case serial numbers.